oracle/ojdbc-extensions/ojdbc-provider-hashicorp/README.md

 </tr>
 </tbody>
 </table>

+In addition to the above parameters, the <a href="#Common-Parameters-for-HCP-Vault-Secrets-authentication-methods">Common parameters </a>
+are also required.

 #### CLI CREDENTIALS FILE
 This method **retrieves authentication details** from a **JSON file (`creds-cache.json`)** that contains access tokens.